 Methods of Setting Stop Loss Stock Trading Orders In Stock Trading

-Traders using a Stock trading system must have mathematical calculations that reveal where the order must be placed.
+Traders using a stock trading system must have mathematical calculations that reveal where the order must be placed.

-A Stock trader can also place a stop loss stock trading order according to the technical indicators used to set these order.
-Certain technical indicators use mathematical equations to calculate where the stop loss stock trading order should be set so as to provide an optimal exit point.
+A Stock trader can also place a stop loss stock trading order according to the technical indicators used to set these orders.
+Certain technical indicators use mathematical equations to calculate where the stop loss stock order should be set so as to provide an optimal exit point.
 These indicators can be used as the basis for setting these orders.

 Other stock traders also place these orders according to a predetermined risk to reward ratio.
 This method of setting is dependent upon certain mathematical equations.
 For example a ratio of 50 pips stop loss can be used by a Stock trader if the trade has the potential to make 100 pips in profit; this is a risk reward ratio of 2:1

 Others just use a predetermined percentage of their total trading account balance.